smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > Can you make it look like we won?
 > <footer>Foo Fighters, &ldquo;Stacked Actors&rdquo;</footer>

-If I were to name one band that was the unduspited king of using "fake" in this sort of way, it would be Seether.
+Though if I were to name one band that was the unduspited king of using "fake" in this sort of way, it would be Seether.
 Their usage is significant enough that they are going to get The Table&trade;:

 {{% fullwidth %}}
 Title                    | Album                                      | Year | Lyric